 Cnicht Peak Photo Walk

-My favourite mountain to climb in Snowdonia, a true mountaineers mountain that offers a challenging climb with an easy descent back to base.
+One of my favourite mountains to climb in Snowdonia, a true mountaineers mountain that offers a challenging climb with an easy descent back to base.

 Who are the walks for?